anaumghori/dreambooth-style-training/README.md

 - [Diffusers](https://github.com/ShivamShrirao/diffusers/tree/main/examples/dreambooth)

 # 💻 Setup and the Dataset
-I ran everything on Google Colab, which is awesome because they give you free access to a Tesla T4 GPU and about 15GB of RAM.
-For reference, my training utilized about 11.4GB of RAM out of the 15GB available.
-I trained four different DreamBooth models, tweaking hyperparameters and learning rates to experiment with results.
-Out of them, two models stood out:
+I conducted all my work on Google Colab, which offers free access to a GPU and around 15GB of RAM.
+During training, my setup used approximately 11.4GB of the available 15GB RAM.
+I trained four different DreamBooth models, experimenting with various hyperparameters and learning rates to achieve the best results.
+Out of these, two models stood out:

-- Manhwa-Style Model: Trained on 24 high-quality women manhwa images, focused on character faces.
+- Manhwa-Style Model: Focused on character faces, this model was trained using 24 high-quality images of women in a manhwa art style.
 - Custom Fox Character Model: Trained with 15 hand-drawn images of a stylized fox character.

 ## For Datasets
 `- High-Volume (100–200 Images):` Requires more training steps and time but offers greater versatility in generating a variety of poses, expressions, and details, especially for specific character styles.